December 29, 2025 (5mo ago)

 I never opened my IDE during any of this.

-The entire process - idea to working app - happened in my terminal through conversation with Claude Code.
+The entire process, from idea to working app, happened in my terminal through conversation with Claude Code.

-No context-switching between editor and terminal.
-No "let me just open this file real quick."
-No fighting with import paths or missing dependencies.
+There was no context-switching between editor and terminal, no "let me just open this file real quick," no fighting with import paths or missing dependencies.
+I answered questions, and then I watched it build.

-Full disclosure: The first build had some bugs.
-I used Sonnet to generate it and there were a few minor issues.
-Asked Opus to fix them, now it's production-ready.
-But here's the key: every bug was an implementation detail, not a missed edge case.
-The penny reconciliation?
-Worked.
-The large amount warning?
-Worked.
-The input validation?
-Worked.
-The interview prevented the bugs that actually matter.
+Full disclosure: the first build had some bugs.
+I used Sonnet to generate it and there were a few minor issues, so I asked Opus to fix them, and now it's production-ready.
+What matters is that every one of those bugs was an implementation detail rather than a missed edge case.
+The penny reconciliation worked.
+The large amount warning worked.
+The input validation worked.
+The interview had already taken care of the bugs that actually hurt.

 What I Actually Learned